Abudamia/Ragnarok-Patch/README.md

 	git clone git@github.com:sergiovilar/Ragnarok-Patch.git

-Open your terminal on folder that the repository has been cloned/unziped then run:
+Open your terminal on the folder that the repository has been cloned/unzipped then run:

 	npm install